A Crisis of Demand: An Insider Account of the Opioid Crisis

 There was a greater ease of procurement of these drugs, but it was caused by the willingness of doctors to prescribe it FOR PROFIT.
 If you are a doctor with a private practice you can conservatively see up to 4 patients an hour.
 That’s $600 an hour which reflects the market rate of the referenced period, based on 4 different doctors who all charged $150 per visit.
 Working an 8 hour day, 4 patients per hour, at $150 per patient, is nearly $5000 per day in sales.
 100,000 a month on a 5 day work week.
 1.2 million per year.

-When someone comes to see you about pain management and they’re asking for specific medication by telling you it is what they were prescribed and it worked for their pain; are you going to prescribe hydrocodone and muscle relaxers or are you going to give them what they what?
+When someone comes to see you about pain management and they’re asking for specific medication by telling you it is what they were prescribed, and it worked for their pain; are you going to prescribe hydrocodone and muscle relaxers or are you going to give them what they what?
 If you choose the conservative course of action that patient will never return.
 There is going to be no referral from that patient and chances are your practice is going to struggle and may fail.
 Option two.
 You give the patient what they want.
 This patient tells everyone they found a new doctor and refers people to your practice.
-Within a month or two you have to stop accepting new patients because your schedule is full and in a year you’ve made close to a million dollars.
+Within a month or two you have to stop accepting new patients because your schedule is full and in a year you’ve made close to a million dollars or more.
 What would you do?

 The second reason for the shift in the market deals with understanding how drug habits are adopted.
 Obviously drugs are spread socially.
 If someone you know does cocaine, at some point a person is going to become interested in trying it, or eventually out of courtesy, the user is going to offer you cocaine.
 Of course if a highly addictive pill finds them before cocaine, now the person you know who does cocaine isn’t doing cocaine they’re sniffing pills.
 In both cases there is the risk of spreading substance abuse, the only difference is the substance.

-Some may argue because pills are socially more acceptable, there is a greater likelihood that people who may not have become addicts due to the stigma of cocaine or heroin, became addicts due to the socially acceptable medium of a pill.
+Some may argue because pills are more socially acceptable, there is a greater likelihood that people who may not have become addicts due to the stigma of cocaine or heroin, became addicts due to the socially acceptable medium of a pill.
 This isn’t a point that can be measured because there is no way to determine if a person would not have developed any dependency had they not exposed themselves to opioids.

 An increase in the over all percentage of the population who has substance abuse issues can be attributed to the recession.
 People use drugs to cope with stress and the number one cause of stress in the United States is money.